 Guided Town Walks of Historic Cirencester

-Our schedule of walks for 2026 will start again in April (please see below).
+Our schedule of open public walks for 2026 start on Saturday 4th April (further details of dates and times below).

-If you would like to book a private walk during the winter period, you can still do this (please see below).
+If you would like to pre-book a private walk for your friends and family, you can do this at any time throughout the year (further details below).

 Hear about Cirencester’s 2,000 year history from the Romans to the present day and many of the people involved.

-Our public guided town walks run from April to October.
+Our public open guided town walks run from April to October.

 Meet your guide outside the south porch of the parish church in the Market Place.
 Just look for the information board (see picture).

-Our public guided town walks start as follows:
+Our open public guided town walks start as follows:

 Just turn up and walk – no booking required.

-If you and your friends and family are visiting Cirencester on any other day during the summer or at any other time throughout the year, private guided town walks are still available.
-You can pre-book a guided town walk by contacting:
+If you and your friends and family are visiting Cirencester on any other day during the summer or at any other time throughout the year, why not pre-book a private guided town walk?
+You can pre-book a private guided town walk by contacting:

 email: townwalks@cirencestercivicsociety.org.uk